yousefis/ml-pool/knn/README.md

 # Dataset description:
-    The dataset has been extracted form a [https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset](kaggle challenge)
+The dataset has been extracted form a [https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset](kaggle challenge) with the below fields:
     age: age in years
     sex:0,1 male female
     cp: chest pain type